Fixtures #

 1. pins["VOUT"] looks up the fixture connection named VOUT → finds {instrument: dmm, instrument_channel: "CH1"}.

 3. verify() records the measurement row.
-Because the active connection is VOUT, the row carries dut_pin=VOUT, instrument_channel=CH1, and the resolved instrument_name / instrument_resource automatically.
+Because the active connection is VOUT, the row carries uut_pin=VOUT, instrument_channel=CH1, and the resolved instrument_name / instrument_resource automatically.

 That auto-population is the traceability payoff: tests stay clean, parquet rows know exactly which signal path each measurement came through.

-One DUT pin can route to different instruments for different measurement functions.
-Set function: on each connection and the resolver matches (dut_pin, function) instead of dut_pin alone:
+One UUT pin can route to different instruments depending on what you're measuring.
+Set function: on each connection and Litmus picks the connection whose (pin, function) matches, instead of pin alone:

 connections: